HistoryLink

 Project Description

 HistoryLink, launched more than 20 years ago, is Washington’s free online encyclopedia.
-As one of its go-to writers, I contribute some 25 to 30 stories to the site each year on topics as diverse as the history of cycling in Washington state, Seattle’s P-Patch community gardening program, and profiles of food writer Angelo Pellegrini, state politician Ralph Munro, and landscape architect Tom Berger.
+As one of its go-to writers, I have written more than 160 features and timelines on topics as diverse as the history of cycling in Washington state and Seattle’s P-Patch community gardening program, and profiles that include some of the NW’s most colorful characters, such as food writer Angelo Pellegrini, state politician Ralph Munro, and landscape architect Tom Berger.

 My assignments with HistoryLink give me the opportunity to tunnel through state and city archives, interview some of Northwest’s most well-known movers and shakers, and uncover some fun facts.
 With more than 8,000 in-depth articles on the site, HistoryLink is one of the most comprehensive state encyclopedias in the country.
 It’s a great resource for history buffs, students, teachers, academics, authors, filmmakers and anyone who is fascinated by Seattle or Washington history.